Perlage

 Regions

-Champagne, which is the only authorised area for the production of the basic wines of champagne, is divided into 20 regions...
+Champagne, which is the only authorized area for the production of the base wines of Champagne, is divided into 20 regions...

 Read More